Horo27/CRUD-interface-oraclesql/README.md

 - The project was designed for a university project, the presentation pdf regarding the interface's functionality is in `/presentation.pdf` (it's in romanian)
 - If you don't have a database, the project's initial database script can be found at  `/sql/script.sql` aswell as it's conceptual diagram `/sql/conceptual.pdf`
 ### Presentation of the interface
-- The search field is where you input your table names, upon pressing the 'Search' Button, your database will be displayed in the table
+- The search field is where you input your table names, upon pressing the 'Search' Button, your database table info will be displayed in the table
 - The Query Box field can recive queries.
 How it works?
 Upon pressing the Submit Button, a transaction is started, the text inside the Query Box is sent as a query, and the transaction is closed.
 Both DML and DDL operations are possible.
 If you want your DML opperations not to commit, there is a variable `commit=true (by default)` at `/src/controllers/queryController.js` line `22`, you can set that to `commit=false` and now all your DML operations will not commit.
-- **IMPORTANT** you can have any number of queries chained in the Query Box, to separate queries use `;`, and make sure the last querie doest **NOT** have `;` (see `/presentation.pdf` for examples)
+- **IMPORTANT** you can have any number of queries chained in the Query Box, to separate queries use `;`, and make sure the last query doest **NOT** have `;` (see `/presentation.pdf` for examples)
 - The last table column has two buttons `edit and delete`, they send queries the same way as mentioned before, so if you want your changes to affect the database, make sure you have `commit=true`